Arthur C. Theodore, M.D.

 - Pulmonary and Critical Care Interventional Procedures

 Dr. Theodore holds an appointment with the Boston University School of Medicine as an Associate Professor of Medicine.
-As Director of the Medical Intensive Care Unit (MICU) he is actively involved in the management of critically ill patients and oversees the quality assurance of all patients in the MICU.
-Dr. Theodore established the Interventional Pulmonary Service which successfully reduced procedure related complications and infections and led to the development of hospital-wide central line credentialing and training.
-Dr. Theodore also actively attends on the pulmonary consult service and participates in multiple hospital committees including the Ethics, Organ and Tissue Donation and Critical Care Committees.
-As director of medical education for the pulmonary division, he coordinates student electives for the pulmonary consultations and medical intensive care unit electives and is responsible for the establishment of a residency elective on the Interventional Service and for the core curriculum taught to the house officers rotating through the MICU.
-He is a regular participant in the Department of Medicine teaching conferences, journal clubs and morning reports to discuss pulmonary and critical care cases and has lectured to the Department of Medicine, Emergency Department and Surgical Services on subjects such as ARDS, sepsis, pulmonary embolism and mechanical ventilation.
+Dr. Theodore is the former Director of the Medical Intensive Care Unit (MICU).
+During his tenure he spearheaded the integration of pharmacists into the MICU teams, instituted the educational lecture series on core critical care topics, established a fourth year medical students sub internship elective and established the attending night coverage system.
+Dr. Theodore developed and established the Interventional Pulmonary Service which successfully reduced procedure related complications and infections for paracentesis, thoracentesis, lumbar punctures and central lines which led to the development of hospital-wide central line credentialing and training.
+As director of medical education for the pulmonary division, he coordinates student electives for the pulmonary consultations and medical student intensive care unit electives and rotations in the MICU of Physician Assistant students.
+He is a regular participant in the Department of Medicine teaching conferences, journal clubs and morning reports to discuss pulmonary and critical care cases and has lectured to the Department of Medicine, Emergency Department, Rheumatology, Cardiology and Surgical Services on subjects such as ARDS, sepsis, pulmonary embolism, collagen vascular disease associated ILD and mechanical ventilation.
 Dr. Theodore lectures within the section to Pulmonary fellows on Lung Transplantation and to the pulmonary and infectious disease services on anaerobic pulmonary and pleural infections.
-He is responsible for credentialing non-critical care fellows and staff in ventilator management for the Boston Medical Center.
-He maintains an active participate in the Massachusetts Consortium for Lung Transplantation, screens potential lung transplant recipients from the Boston Medical Center and cares for transplant recipients following their surgery.
-The Scleroderma Center was established 10 years ago at Boston University and has become an active clinical and research area with 50-100 new patients/year.
+The Scleroderma Center was established many years ago at Boston University and has become an active clinical and research area with 50-100 new patients/year.
 Dr. Theodore was recruited by the former Chief of the Rheumatology Division to work in the Scleroderma Center and has become an international authority on Systemic Sclerosis Interstitial Lung Disease.
 He was invited to speak at both the American College of Chest Physician in 2005 and the American Thoracic Society in 2004 and 2007 and online at Medscape.com.
-He was the Principle Investigator of the Multicenter Scleroderma Lung Study I (SLS I) at Boston University and the Principle Investigator at Boston University for the ongoing SLS II clinical studies which are focused on the treatment of Interstitial Lung Disease associated with Systemic Sclerosis.
-He provides pulmonary support for patients enrolled in the SCOT (Scleroderma Cyclophosphamide or Transplantation) and the Novartis anti-Interleukin 13 study New projects include co-sponsorship of trials for mechanical ventilation in Acute Lung Injury/ARDS patients.
-He has been honored by the Department of Medicine House Officers as the Best Teacher for the full time faculty and listed by the Consumer Research Council of America in “Guide to America’s Top Physicians, nominated by his peers to “Best Doctors in America,” listed by America’s Registry and Strathmore’s Who’s Who as “Professional of the Year,” and listed in Boston Magazine’s Web Site, “Best Doctors.”
+He was the Principle Investigator of the Multicenter Scleroderma Lung Study I (SLS I) at Boston University, the Principle Investigator at Boston University for the SLS II clinical trial and the Co-PI for SLS III and trials of Abituzumab and Nintedanib in scleroderma interstitial lung disease.
+In 2015 Dr. Theodore was a voting member for the committee which revised the Official ATS/ERS/JRS/ALAT Clinical Practice Guidelines on the “Treatment of Idiopathic Pulmonary Fibrosis.”
+He has been honored by the American Association of Colleges of Pharmacy with the Crystal Apple Award, the Boston University Department of Medicine House Officers as the Best Teacher Award for the full time faculty, the top ten faculty teaching award for the past 3 years and listed by the Consumer Research Council of America in “Guide to America’s Top Physicians.
+He was nominated by his peers to “Best Doctors in America,” listed by America’s Registry and Strathmore’s Who’s Who as “Professional of the Year,” and listed in Boston Magazine’s Web Site, “Best Doctors.”
+In 2017, Dr. Theodore was named as an Evans Clinician Designate, which recognizes and celebrates outstanding clinicians who possess clinical skills, attributes and professionalism that define excellence.
+Dr. Theodore actively attends on the pulmonary consult and MICU services throughout the year and practices in the outpatient general pulmonary clinic.

 - Marshall J., Finn C.A., and Theodore A.C.
 Impact of a clinical pharmacist enforced ICU sedation protocol on duration of mechanical ventilation and hospital stay.
 Critical Care Medicine, 36(2):427-33, 2008.